blacksnowmartin/Kinyozyfine/README.md

 A web based application to enable clients requiring hairstyling services to book reservations with their barbers and hairstylists.
 ## Blacksnow Martin 2024©

-Special thanks to Emirates Kinyozi Kisayani , Kibwezi , Makueni , Kenya.
+Special thanks
+### Emirates Kinyozi
+Kisayani, Kibwezi, Makueni, Kenya.